awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

 **Note**
 This process imports a dump file into the `DATA_PUMP_DIR` directory, a preconfigured directory on all Oracle DB instances\.
 This directory is located on the same storage volume as your data files\.
 When you import the dump file, the existing Oracle data files use more space\.
 Thus, you should make sure that your DB instance can accommodate that additional use of space\.
 The imported dump file is not automatically deleted or purged from the `DATA_PUMP_DIR` directory\.
 To remove the imported dump file, use [UTL\_FILE\.FREMOVE](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/UTL_FILE.html#GUID-09B09C2A-2C21-4F70-BF04-D0EEA7B59CAF), found on the Oracle website\.

-### Step 1: Grant privileges to the user on the RDS for Oracle target instance<a name="Oracle.Procedural.Importing.DataPumpS3.Step1"></a>
+### Step 1: Grant privileges to the database user on the RDS for Oracle target DB instance<a name="Oracle.Procedural.Importing.DataPumpS3.Step1"></a>

+In this step, you create the schemas into which you plan to import data and grant the users necessary privileges\.

-To grant privileges to the user on the RDS for Oracle target instance, take the following steps:
+**To create users and grant necessary privileges on the RDS for Oracle target instance**

-1. Use SQL Plus or Oracle SQL Developer to connect to the RDS for Oracle DB instance into which the data will be imported\.
-Connect as the Amazon RDS master user\.
-For information about connecting to the DB instance, see [Connecting to your Oracle DB instance](USER_ConnectToOracleInstance.md)\.
+1. Use SQL\*Plus or Oracle SQL Developer to log in as the master user to the RDS for Oracle DB instance into which the data will be imported\.
+For information about connecting to a DB instance, see [Connecting to your Oracle DB instance](USER_ConnectToOracleInstance.md)\.

 1. Create the required tablespaces before you import the data\.
 For more information, see [Creating and sizing tablespaces](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.CreatingTablespacesAndDatafiles)\.

-1. If the user account into which the data is imported doesn't exist, create the user account and grant the necessary permissions and roles\.
+1. Create the user account and grant the necessary permissions and roles if the user account into which the data is imported doesn't exist\.
 If you plan to import data into multiple user schemas, create each user account and grant the necessary privileges and roles to it\.

-   For example, the following commands create a new user and grant the necessary permissions and roles to import the data into the schema owned by this user\.
+   For example, the following SQL statements create a new user and grant the necessary permissions and roles to import the data into the schema owned by this user\.
-**Note**
 Replace `schema_1` with the name of your schema in this step and in the following steps\.

    ```
    CREATE USER schema_1 IDENTIFIED BY my_password;